 History of Robinhood

-In 2013 two college buddies, Vladimir Tenev and Baiju Bhatt, decided to create their own brokerage.
+In 2013 two college buddies, Vladimir Tenev and Baiju Bhatt, decided to create a brokerage.

-- Most brokerages had minimum fees to set up an account.
+- Most brokerages had minimum account set-up fees.

-- They also charged fees upwards of $10 per trade — while they themselves were charged very tiny amounts.
+- They also charged upward of $10 per trade — while they were charged tiny amounts.

-By changing these things, these guys figured they could make trading more accessible.
+These guys figured they could change the model and make trading more accessible.

 According to their mission statement, they wanted to “provide everyone with access to the financial markets, not just the wealthy.”

-Let’s look at some important numbers and events from Robinhood’s history that demonstrate its growth:
+Here are some key stats from Robinhood’s history that show its growth:

 - 2017: Robinhood’s valued at $1.3 billion and reported to have 200,000 daily active users.